-We are in the process of deep-sequence analysis of the transcriptome of HER2-positive cell lines and tumors using paired end-tagged RNA sequence (RNA-seq) technology.
+The second major research project in the Hormones and Cancer Laboratory is to model the genomic landscape of HER2-positive breast cancer.
+Dr. Thompson's Hormones and Cancer Lab is conducting a deep-sequence analysis of the transcriptome of HER2-positive cell lines and tumors using paired end-tagged RNA sequence (RNA-seq) technology.

-We have completed RNA-seq analysis of a survey panel of tumors, including ER positive, HER2 positive and triple negative.
-In addition, we have carried out RNA-seq analysis of a panel of benign breast tumors, which we used to build a HER2 transcriptome map.
+Dr. Thompson and his research team have completed RNA-seq analysis of a survey panel of tumors, including ER positive, HER2-positive and triple negative tumors.
+In addition, the lab has carried out RNA sequence analysis of a panel of benign breast tumors used to build a HER2 transcriptome map.

-In parallel, we have isolated and characterized trastuzumab-resistant HER2 cell lines (BT474 and SKBR3).
-We recently completed RNA-seq analysis of both sensitive and resistant cell lines after treatment with trastuzumab and following ERBB2 knockdown with two independent shRNA constructs.
-These data are being analyzed to identify HER2-regulated genes, which will be evaluated for mechanistic insight, as biomarkers of HER2 activity, and as potential therapeutic targets.
+In parallel to that work, the research team isolated and characterized trastuzumab-resistant HER2 cell lines (BT474 and SKBR3).
+The lab completed RNA-seq analysis of both sensitive and resistant cell lines after treatment with trastuzumab and after ERBB2 knockdown with two independent shRNA constructs.
+These data are being analyzed to identify HER2-regulated genes, which will be evaluated for mechanistic insight, as biomarkers of HER2 activity and as potential therapeutic targets.

-Also in parallel, we are carrying out deep sequence analysis of genomic rearrangements in HER2-positive tumors and patient-matched normal DNA using mate-pair tagged genomic sequence technology.
-We have invested a considerable amount of time and effort into developing analytical workflows to identify genomic rearrangements using mate-pair genomic sequence analysis.
+Dr. Thompson's team is also carrying out deep sequence analysis of genomic rearrangements in HER2-positive tumors and patient-matched normal DNA using mate-pair tagged genomic sequence technology.
+The lab has invested a considerable amount of time and effort into developing analytical workflows to identify genomic rearrangements using mate-pair genomic sequence analysis.

 Two major conclusions are derived from these studies:

-- First, the majority of our fusion transcripts arise due to genomic rearrangements.
-This outcome substantiates our view that fusion transcripts can be used as surrogate markers of chromosomal instability.
+- First, the majority of fusion transcripts arise from genomic rearrangements.
+This outcome substantiates the lab's view that fusion transcripts can be used as surrogate markers of chromosomal instability.

-- Second, we have satisfied ourselves that mate-pair sequencing does not produce sufficient depth of coverage for detailed mapping of genomic rearrangements.
-Our future directions in this regard will therefore focus on whole-genome sequencing, which is becoming increasingly cost-effective.
+- Second, the research team is satisfied that mate-pair sequencing does not produce sufficient depth of coverage for detailed mapping of genomic rearrangements.
+Future directions in this regard will therefore focus on whole-genome sequencing, which is becoming increasingly cost-effective.

 The ability to integrate various types of genomic data remains a major challenge in cancer genomics.